ebucheli/Cluster-Validation-With-VIC/README.md

 <img src="./images/vic.png" width="100%">

-For a complete analysis of the results in our experiments please check `Results Analysis.ipynb`
+For a complete analysis of the results in our experiments please check `Results Analysis.ipynb` and `Cluster_Validation_Using_VIC.pdf`.